mfornace/rebind/README.md

 ### To value
 - option 1: leave the above undefined -- user can define a default.
-- option 5: leave undefined -- make_value uses stream if it is undefined
+- option 5: leave undefined -- make_output uses stream if it is undefined
 - option 3: define it to be the stream operator. then the user has to override the default based on a void_t
 - problem then is, e.g. for std::any -- user would have to use std::is_copyable -- but then ambiguous with all their other overloads.
 - option 2: define but static_assert(false) in it -- that's bad I think